-It can be difficult to choose an air compressor for your home if you’re new to buying this appliance.
+It can be difficult to choose an air compressor for your home and garage if you’re new to buying this appliance.
 Each air compressor comes with a variety of features, made to cover a numerous amount of applications.
 To figure out which one is best for your specific air supply, be sure to educate yourself as much as possible.
 Here’s a guide on how to buy the best air compressor this year.

 Determine Your Needs